 1. The onions will take about an hour to cook on the stovetop before they are ready to go into the quiche.
 So timing-wise, get started on the onions once you've put the crust in the freezer to chill before pre-baking.

-2. Heat the oil in a large, heavy-bottomed sauté pan on medium heat.
+3. Softening the onion: heat the oil in a large, heavy-bottomed sauté pan on medium heat.
 Add the onions and sprinkle a little salt over them.
 Cook, stirring occasionally for 10 minutes, until the onions have softened and are translucent.
-Reduce the heat to medium low and cook for an additional 40 minutes, stirring occasionally, until the onions are well browned.

-3. Once the onions are well browned, pre-heat the oven to 375°F. Add the balsamic vinegar to the browned onion and cook for 10 minutes more, until onions are completely caramelized.
+5. Deglazing the onion: once the onions are well browned, add the balsamic vinegar to the browned onion and cook for 10 minutes more, until onions are completely caramelized.
 Remove from heat.

-5. In a medium bowl, whisk together milk, cream, eggs (and mustard?).
+8. In a medium bowl, whisk together milk, cream, eggs and mustard.
 Season with nutmeg, salt, and pepper.
 Pour over the tart.

-6. Transfer to the 350°F oven, and bake until just set in the center, 30 to 35 minutes.
+9. Reduce the oven temperature to the 350°F, and bake the pie until just set in the center, 30 to 35 minutes.
 Cool on a wire rack for about 10-15 minutes before slicing.

 No comments: